fletchermoore/anki-rapid-fire/README.md

 Add-on for Anki 2.1

----
-I am not developing this further, as I don't think the concept is sound.
+**I am not developing this further, as I don't think the concept is sound.
 I am leaving the code here for the interested.
 From trying this out, I think it ultimately prevents you from learning cards above a certain difficulty by not letting you see them enough times in a session.
-So I have abandoned this idea.
+So I have abandoned this idea.**

 ---

 The goal of this project is the help you learn unordered flashcards faster.